home-assistant/home-assistant.io/source/_components/android_ip_webcam.markdown

   - /components/switch.android_ip_webcam/
 ---

-The `android_ip_webcam` component turns any Android phone or tablet into a network camera with multiple viewing options.
+The `android_ip_webcam` integration turns any Android phone or tablet into a network camera with multiple viewing options.

 It's setup as an MJPEG camera and all settings as switches inside of Home Assistant.
 You can also expose the sensors.
 If you have multiple phones, you can use all options inside a list.